JeroCielo/InstagramNonfollowbacks/README.md

 ******************************************************************************************************
 For different versions, there are different lines of code that we are supposed to use and I programmed this with the most recent updates.
 It is not completely done since it does not work on my computer but it will for some of you.

+After I am finished with the scrolling part, I will make this project bigger and into a website or a module so all people have access

 run "python3 instagramUnfollower.py" on VScode to run it and fix any errors if you can!

 # HAVE FUN!